 A woman in Togo harvesting salad

-Core area “A world without hunger” Achieving food security and creating opportunities
+Core area “Transformation of agricultural and food systems” Achieving food security and creating opportunities

 From production all the way to marketing

-Germany's activities are geared towards improving selected value chains for small and medium-sized processing companies and merchants on a pilot basis (coffee, cocoa, cashew, vegetables, pineapple and other fruit).
+Germany's activities are geared towards improving selected value chains for small and medium-sized processing companies on a pilot basis (coffee, cocoa, cashew, vegetables, pineapple and other fruit).
 Tailor-made courses are used to enable farmers to increase their yields through sustainable methods, meet international quality standards, lower their production costs, secure sufficient food for themselves and their families, and make an additional income by selling some of their products.
-New jobs in rural areas are to be created through the local processing of agricultural products.

 At the national level, advice is being provided to the Togolese government on how to improve the environment for agricultural production and for the export of agricultural goods.
-Moreover, in cooperation with financial service providers, loan programmes are being developed that are tailored to the specific conditions of smallholder agriculture.
-Through the West African Development Bank (BOAD), for example, microcredit is being provided for smallholder farms.
+Moreover, in cooperation with Togolese banks, loan programmes are being developed that are tailored to the specific conditions of smallholder agriculture.
+Financing opportunities for small and medium-sized enterprises are to be further expanded.

-Financial Cooperation funding is used to repair and improve rural roads in order to provide good access and transport conditions to fields and farms throughout the year.
-This facilitates quicker and cheaper transport of inputs such as seeds and of harvested products.
-The focus is on regions where export crops (cotton and coffee) are grown.
+Financial Cooperation funding is also used to repair and improve rural roads in order to provide good access to fields and farms throughout the year.
+This facilitates quicker and cheaper transport of inputs such as seeds and of harvested crops, and it reduces losses from transport damage.

 A farmer in Togo draws water from a pond to irrigate his fields.